vitsoe/assessment/README.md

 * Move the `.git` folder into the local Vitsoe assessment project folder
 * `git status` will now show a number of new files, copied from the Vitsoe assessment project
 * Add, commit, and push these files to your own repository
+* Create a branch which will contain your changes
+* Once you have spent two hours working on the assessment, push your changes to the branch, and then create a pull request
 * Give read access to your new repository to the following Github accounts:
   * `swoodvitsoe`
   * `tcrawford-vitsoe`